taocpp/PEGTL/doc/Migration-Guide.md

 * The `rewind_mode` values `active` and `dontcare` have been replaced by the single new value `optional` wherefore code using the old values needs to be updated.
 * Check whether the `rewind_mode` of the top-level `parse()` function, which is now `optional` by default, needs to be set to the previous value of `required` for your parsing runs.
 * The PEGTL generated `parse_error` exceptions now contain a single `position` object (previously a `std::vector< position >`).
 Nested exceptions are now used to convey multiple positions during nested parsing.
 The header `tao/pegtl/contrib/nested_exceptions.hpp` contains some functions to work with nested exceptions.
-* The counter used to limit the nesting depth of certain rules at runtime is no longer part of all input classes.
+* The counter used to limit the nesting depth of certain rules at run-time is no longer part of all input classes.
 When required it needs to be added back to the input by including `tao/pegtl/contrib/input_with_depth.hpp` and using objects of type `tao::pegtl::input_with_depth< Input >` where previously inputs of type `Input` were used.

 * Use new core rule `sep` instead of previous contrib rule `separated_seq`.